 3. A hot shower before going to bed can improve the quality of sleep.

 4. A light dinner taken 2 to 3 hours before bedtime, followed by some walking can result in better sleep.

-5. Indulge in lovemaking and other things which are comforting to the mind.
+5. Indulge in lovemaking and other things that are comforting to the mind.

 6. Avoid watching television, playing video games and using laptops or mobile devices before going to bed.

 7. Do physical exercises regularly in the morning.
 Avoid these exercises in the evening though.

 8. Drink a glass of warm milk.
 This is an age-old remedy for insomnia.